Exam Requirements – Kyu Grades

 - Mae Ukemi

-- forward roll from kneeling position
+- rolling forward from kneeling and standing positions

 - Ushiro Ukemi

-- backward roll from kneeling position
+- rolling backward from kneeling and standing positions

 - Kokyudosa